Oregon lawmakers demand immigration detainees have access to lawyers

 WASHINGTON (Reuters) - Congressional Democrats from Oregon said on Monday they are fearful that immigration detainees being held in a federal prison in Sheridan do not have access to lawyers for advice on their civil immigration cases.

-In a June 11 letter to Thomas Homan, the acting director of U.S. Immigration and Customs Enforcement (ICE), the states’ two U.S. Senators and four of its House of Representatives members demanded that ICE act immediately to ensure that detainees all have “prompt access to legal service providers through free telephone calls.”
+In a June 11 letter to Thomas Homan, the acting director of U.S. Immigration and Customs Enforcement (ICE), the states’ two U.S. senators and four of its House of Representatives members demanded that ICE act immediately to ensure that detainees have “prompt access to legal service providers through free telephone calls.”

 The letter comes just a few days after Reuters first reported that ICE had entered into a 120-day agreement with the Bureau of Prisons (BOP) and U.S. Marshals Service to house up to 1,600 detainees awaiting civil immigration proceedings, including asylum petitions.

 The deal involves five federal prisons, including one in Sheridan, Oregon.
-It was made after ICE ran out of bed space to carry out what the Trump administration has described as a zero tolerance policy on immigration.
+It was made after ICE ran out of bed space to carry out what the Trump administration has described as a zero-tolerance policy on immigration.

 The prison in Oregon is expected to house up to 130 of the detainees.

-But the agreement came together with little advance notice provided to prison workers, and immigration lawyers say the situation is making it hard for detainees to get access to legal advice.
+But the agreement came together with little notice provided to prison workers, and immigration lawyers say the situation is making it hard for detainees to get access to legal advice.

 President Donald Trump has made his hard-line stance on immigration an integral part of his presidency and has promised to build a wall along the U.S.-Mexican border to stem the flow of migrants.